This post may contain affiliate links. Please read our disclosure policy.

 Prepare the beef chili mix.

-Place the formed meat patty on a wire rack and place it on top of the Dutch oven.
+Place the formed meat patty on a wire rack and place it on top of the dutch oven.

 Recipe Tip